fireandlion/onedayonebook/index.md

 # One Day.
 One&nbsp;Book.

+> Application deadline extended!
+The official closing date has passed, but [**you can still apply**](https://docs.google.com/forms/d/e/1FAIpQLScmdRQun5swYaQhnCishYX9tW-_HpPwyjafzgkU2co98Yn5bA/viewform?usp=sf_link) to take part until we have finalised teams.

 Room to Read, in association with Book Dash and the REACH for Reading Trust, invites experienced illustrators and designers to join us in **Johannesburg** on **2&nbsp;June** or **9&nbsp;June 2018** for a book-making adventure.